Most of you at Trinity have heard me mention our cat, Isaac.

 I have spoken of Isaac in the present tense, but the sad reality is that Isaac died yesterday.
 Yes, it has been a sad time for all of us.
 No, not like if Gina, Natalie, Nancy, Ronnie, or one of our relatives died, but nevertheless sad.
 The reality is that many memories of events in our home involved Isaac.
 He would most certainly make at least an appearance at every gathering at our home, regardless whether these gatherings were family, Bible studies, or the Roundtable.
 He contributed his own sounds to the cacophony of noises that characterize our home; this could be anything from his playing the window blinds at 4:00 AM telling you he wanted to go outside, or his frequent dance rehearsals on the sliding glass door signaling, in no uncertain terms, he was ready to come in if for nothing more than to save him a few steps on his journey from the back yard to the front yard.
 Consequently, his presence and unique sounds were a large part of the daily routine of our home.

 Was Isaac human?
 No. Did he go to heaven?
 No, as far as I know animals do not live eternally; although, I do believe there is sufficient reason to believe there will be animals created in heaven.

 However, here is the truth.
-Isaac was a blessing to all of us, a part of our conversations, and involved in the interactions of the Roger’s clan in many different ways.
+Isaac was a blessing to all of us, a part of our conversations, and involved in the interactions of the Rogers’ clan in many different ways.
 If you were to visit our home today, you would sense a sadness signaling something is not right.
-Before long, you might look around thinking a picture to be out of place or missing; or you might just sense that something just isn’t right; in the quieter moments, you might miss the all too familiar sound of paws dancing on glass, or maybe you might remember the quaint glance you were accustom to receiving from Isaac that caused you to wonder if he was looking at you or someone else.
+Before long, you might look around thinking a picture to be out of place or missing; or you might just sense that something just isn’t right.
+In the quieter moments, you might miss the all too familiar sound of paws dancing on glass, or maybe you might remember the quaint glance you were accustomed to receiving from Isaac that caused you to wonder if he was looking at you or someone else.